alfl/plur/README.md

 ## Usage

-Other versions coming, for now use require.
+Other versions coming.
+For now use require.
 The unit tests full exercise the library.

 ```javascript
   // TODO: Use your own path until this is on npm.